syncfusion-content/wpf-docs/wpf/PDF/Stamp-and-Overlay.md

 doc.Save("NewPDF.pdf")

->
+{% endhighlight %}

-> _Note: This template can be scaled, rotated, placed at different coordinates, and so on._
+> Note: This template can be scaled, rotated, placed at different coordinates, and so on.

 Restrictions